National Population Commission

 National Population Commission (NPC) is the principal data mining commission of the Federal Republic of Nigeria, responsible for collecting, collating, analysing and publishing data about the Nigerian people (its population) and economy.
 The commission is under the supervision of the Office of the Presidency (Nigeria), and its head is appointed by the President of Nigeria.

-The commission is currently headed by Alhaji Nasir Isa Kwarra.
+The commission is currently headed by Hon.
+Nasir Isa Kwarra.

-Organizational structure
+Organizational Structure

 The Commission is composed of a policy-making body consisting of 37 Federal Commissioners who are organized into different Standing Committees.
 The Commission is led by a Chairman, while the administrative head is the Director-General.
-Departments within the Commission include Cartography, Census, Finance & Accounts, Human Resources and Administration, ICT, Planning and Research, Population Studies, Public Affairs, Procurement, Vital Registration, and Legal and General Services.
+Departments within the Commission include Cartography, Census, Finance & Accounts, Human Resources and Administration, ICT, Audit, Population Management and Development, Planning and Research, Population Studies, Public Affairs, Procurement, Special Duties, Vital Registration, and Legal Services, General Services.

 The State offices are headed by the State Directors who are the administrative heads.
 Departments in the states are: Technical Unit, Vital Registration, Human Resource, and Management and Public Affairs.

 At the Local Government Area level, Comptrollers serve as liaisons between the office, traditional institutions, and local government authorities.
 The Commission's Secretariat and Internal Audit are both under the office of the Chairman.

-Substantive chairmen of National Population Commission
+Substantive Chairmen of National Population Commission

 Below is a list of substantive chairmen of the National Population Commission of Nigeria.

-List of federal commissioners
+List of Federal Commissioners

 Below is a list of all the present 37 federal commissioners who make up the policy-making body of the National Population Commission.